mark-casey/KPM/README.md

 ### SI Host Install

  - Install an OS on the SI (Supporting Infrastructure) host.
 Ubuntu 15.10 Wily x64 used for creating this document.
+   - You should be prompted to create a local account during install.
+   - After install set up your two network interfaces such that:
-   - You should have one NIC connected to the IPMI network with a DHCP address.
+     - You have one NIC connected to the IPMI network with a DHCP address.
+The address you recieve on this interface does not matter for the most part, it just allows you to issue IPMI commands to your nodes.
-   - You should have one NIC connected to the management network with a static IP address, as described above.
+     - You have one NIC connected to the management network with a static IP address, as described above.
 (10.101.10.15 was used here, with the NAT router located at 10.101.10.1)
+     - Your have a single default gateway which is set to the NAT router and uses the interface on the management network.
-   - Install an SSH server on the SI host, then SSH to it on the management interface and continue with the following installs:
+   - Install an SSH server on the SI host, then SSH to it on the management interface as the local user created during install and then continue with the following installs:
         ```
         # tools
         sudo apt-get -qy update